 Understanding and Tracking Certified Mail

 Before getting into the specifics of sending to P.O.
 Boxes, let’s first understand what a Certified Mailing entails.
 It’s a service offered by the United States Postal Service (USPS) providing senders with a level of assurance that their important documents have been sent, delivered or attempted for delivery.
-When sending mail via Certified you can also get a Green Card, also known as a Certified Mail Return Receipt or an Electronic Return Receipt (ERR) and get a copy of the signature of the recipient sent back to you.
+When sending mail via Certified, you can also get a Green Card, also known as a Certified Mail Return Receipt or an Electronic Return Receipt (ERR), which includes a copy of the signature of the recipient sent back to you.

 Who Would Send a Certified Letter?